 Emergency and natural disaster preparedness does not have to be a daunting task.
 Instead, having a plan in place can help to make an emergency less frightening for everyone.

 True StoryRachel Corbman, Director of Equine Services at Colorado Horse Rescue, an ASPCA Right Horse Adoption Partner, shared this true story of why equine disaster preparedness is so important.
 “When we needed to evacuate our herd of 60 from Colorado Horse Rescue (CHR) due to wildfire and smoke, it was crucial that we quickly and calmly identified priorities and delegated tasks to our staff and volunteer team.
 “Leadership first assigned each of our staff members to help oversee a general function: evacuating the horses from CHR, accepting the horses at the evacuation site, or supporting with removal of intellectual property (computers, brand inspections, tack, farm vehicles, et cetera).
 “Simultaneously, one of the team members on site at CHR started calling our emergency contacts list, which includes people who we trust to both handle our horses and/or those who have road-safe trucks and trailers to provide transportation.
 CHR’s fleet of trucks and trailers were also in use.
 “For our large herd, it was important for us to record as much of what was happening as we could.
 This included the name and contact information of each driver, which horses they hauled, and where they went.
 (In some cases, you may have more than one evacuation destination, which we did.)
 “All horses were also painted on the hip with ‘CHR’ in large letters.
 We sent bonded horses together and chose to send horses with special needs (dietary considerations, medications, et cetera) to private residences rather than the main evacuation site so they could have personal oversight.
 “On the receiving end at the primary evacuation site, volunteers were also recording which horses had arrived, ensuring that all horses were accounted for.
 “We were fortunate that we had enough time to do all of this, which may not always be the case.
 It’s important to consider your situation and listen to law enforcement.
 “An emergency can be dealt with most successfully when you’ve prepared ahead of time, and having plan to rely on will keep you and your horse as safe as possible during a disaster.”
-If you’re a Colorado front range local, CHR’s Emergency Preparedness Clinics in partnership with the Boulder Office of Emergency Management are free to attend; visit chr.org for more info |
+If you’re a Colorado front range local, CHR’s Emergency Preparedness Clinics in partnership with the Boulder Office of Emergency Management are free to attend; visit chr.org for more info. |

-This article about emergency and natural disaster preparedness appeared in the September 2023 issue of Horse Illustrated magazine.
+This article about horse emergency and natural disaster preparedness appeared in the September 2023 issue of Horse Illustrated magazine.
 Click here to subscribe!